Fautito/Portfolio/README.md

 # Portfolio
 This is my CV :)

-# Things pendant to add
+# Things pending to add
 - Color overlay on icons and projects when hover (svg filters)
 - Add technologies used in each project and display them
 - List of courses